Saudi Arabia Digital Marketing Country Profile

 Summary

 Saudi Arabia is a land ripe with digital marketing opportunities.
-With an internet population of just over 97% of the population, there is a high demand for online goods and services.
-Combined with the relatively high GDP per capita of $32,586 USD in 2023, a very low tax rate and more than 50% of the population under 25 years of age, Saudi Arabia is clearly set to see significant online growth over the coming decade or more.
+With an internet penetration rate of 99%, there is a high demand for online goods and services.
+Combined with the relatively high GDP per capita of $32,881 USD in 2024, a very low tax rate and more than 50% of the population under 25 years of age, Saudi Arabia is clearly set to see significant online growth over the coming decade or more.
 It is also important to note that over a third of the residents of KSA are expatriates from other countries like Pakistan, India, the Philippines, and Arab countries like Egypt.
 The number of expats has decreased in recent years with a push to replace foreign workers with Saudi nationals.

 Basic Information about the Kingdom of Saudi Arabia